JoshuaGrams/JoshuaGrams/noreaster-2018.md

 cousin Jason Woofenden and I wrote in 2004-2006.
 It's a fork of [an earlier game](http://spacerocks.sourceforge.net/) by Paul Holt.

-You simply dodge the rocks until you die.
+Dodge the rocks until you die, surviving as long as possible.
 You have thrusters in the four cardinal directions.
-The screen mostly scrolls freely to keep up with your ship, though there is an invisible wall chasing you.
+The screen mostly scrolls freely to keep up with your ship, though there is an invisible wall which will catch up and push you if you go too slowly for too long.
 Rocks bounce off each other, and your thrusters push the rocks (though they're fairly heavy).

 Beginner challenge: you may only tap the keys (no holding).
 You may only use the up/down keys (no left/right).
 Play on easy mode (press '1') and